 Discovery Pre-clinical Phase I Phase II Phase III Registration/approval Other Total Targets established R&D priorities 0 0 0 1 0 0 0 1 Addresses needs of LMICs 4 3 5 2 0 14 Other projects in scope 25 10 2 1 0 38 the clinical phase of development were included for this analysis.
 Neglected tropical diseases, while also communicable, are highlighted separately throughout the Index.
-Other includes projects that have a technical lifecycle and projects that follow a different development cycle (e.g.

-†Products included in the analysis were selected using a set of criteria determined by stakeholder consensus.
+Other includes projects that have a technical lifecycle and projects that follow a different development cycle (e.g. diagnostics).
+Products included in the analysis were selected using a set of criteria determined by stakeholder consensus.
+Other includes vector control products.

-scope have been established as a priority by global health stakeholders.
-For other diseases, the Index used a set of criteria to determine which projects in the pipeline offer a clear public health beneble goals, objectives and sustainability targets, including enhancing patient access to medicines.
-It facilitates accountability and transparency by consistently sharing the outcomes of its access-to-medicine activities in a centralised manner within its Global Access Report.
+50 diseases and 243 product gaps in scope have been established as a priority by global health stakeholders.
+For other diseases, the Index used a set of criteria to determine which projects in the pipeline offer a clear public health benefit to patients in LMICs.
+Only projects in